arvidn/libtorrent/docs/tuning.rst

 deprecated functions and struct members.
 As long as no deprecated functions are relied upon, this should be a simple way to eliminate a little bit of code.

-For all available options, see the `building libtorrent`_ secion.
+For all available options, see the `building libtorrent`_ section.

 .. _`building libtorrent`: building.html